 - Property being kept as financial investment or for sentimental reasons.

 What can the council do?

-If you would like to report an empty or abandoned property in the District, please do so by getting in touch on the contact details supplied.
+If you would like to report an empty property in the District, please do so by getting in touch on the contact details supplied.

 Last updated: 19 June 2020